 All of a sudden, we move away from feeling trapped, to feeling liberated.
 Maybe not fully so.
 There is still plenty of work to do.
 But it starts with seeing things in a new lens.
 And we can see the light in this momentary tunnel we’re in.

 And that can be the difference.

 It turns out, that light we see in a distance, was us all along.

 I was listening to a meditation app this morning and it was about perfectionism.
 Specifically, battling these voices in our head that claim we are not enough—whether through societal expectations, people in our lives, or purely from conditioning.

 I struggle with this too.
 Present tense.
 It feels like I’ve been constantly chasing my whole life an ideal that I feel like I’ll never become.
 I wanted to be a great writer when I was in school, then I wanted to be a great designer when I got into the workforce.
 I don’t feel I’m either of those by any measure.

 But whose measure?
 And why I am I measuring in the first place?
 And what is the measure?

 In a global competitive landscape, where we celebrate “winners” because of who has the “edge,” everything has become about getting better for the sake of getting more.
-More money, more status, more prestige in order to buy more material things, get bigger apartments, dine at fancier restaurants, so on and so forth.
+More money, more status, more prestige in order to buy more material things, get bigger apartments, dine at fancier restaurants, so on.
 And it’s created an atmosphere where everyone is trying to sell expertise and appear to be an expert because it sucks to be seen as a beginner.
 We must compete.
 We must not seem inadequate or mediocre or lackluster.
 Everything needs to be a masterpiece.
 Our egos are on the line and no one dare their egos be hurt.